Kraft Music Hall: Television

 Kraft Music Hall made the move to television in 1958, replacing the dramatic anthology series Kraft Television Theatre.
 Milton Berle hosted during the 1958 season.
 Beginning with the fall 1959 season, singer Perry Como became the host, and continued until 1967 (as a monthly series from 1963 through '67).
 During the summer seasons, the show continued with new episodes, with a variety of guest hosts replacing Berle/Como.
 This rotation of guest hosts became a permanent feature when Como left the series in May 1967 (with the Music Hall returning as a weekly series that fall), and continued until the series finally ended in 1971.
-N. During its final years, Friar's Club "Roasts" were occasionally broadcast on this series in place of the usual musically themed episodes.
+During its final years, Friar's Club "Roasts" were occasionally broadcast on this series in place of the usual musically themed episodes.
 Later, these Roasts appeared as a separate series hosted by Dean Martin.

 In 1966, NBC aired a summer replacement show, Kraft Summer Music Hall.
 It featured John Davidson as host, with a new young comedian named Richard Pryor, and singer Jimmy Boyd.